 Here is the same for some reputed modern batsmen:

-We can also look at the proportion of series that a batsman topped the run-scoring charts, or the proportion of series a batsman was in the lower half of the run-scoring table for a series, and so on.
+We can also look at the proportion of series in which a batsman topped the run-scoring charts, or the proportion of series in which a batsman was in the lower half of the run-scoring table for a series, and so on.
 Some interesting nuggets:

 The batsmen who have never been in the lower half of the run-scoring table of a series: Bradman, Steven Smith, Wally Hammond, Rohan Kanhai, Brian Lara, Everton Weekes, Greg Chappell, Marcus Trescothick, and Alvin Kallicharan